nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221003150120/README.md

 # routing using a linux box iptables rules

+- keep this card for details about example iptables rules
 - forward all traffic between two interfaces
 ```bash
 echo 1 > /proc/sys/net/ipv4/ip_forward